 But there is a very silent, completely ignored group out there who is about to be impacted by the changes you’ve identified.
 They’re silent because the changes haven’t derailed their lives yet, they don’t even know it’s coming, and you haven’t bothered to ask for their opinion before going live.

 A Change Strategy That Works

 - Have a medical mindset.
-Process improvement is a lot like surgery, partially because in both cases there is a living, breathing patient that must stay functioning during the entire procedure.
-Surgery is always a step by step process, and monitoring is there to tell you if you’ve messed something up.
-Changes are very small (to minimize risk), but you may need a lot of them.
+Process improvement is a lot like surgery, partially because, in both cases, there is a living, breathing patient that must stay functioning during the entire procedure.
+Surgery is always a step-by-step process, and monitoring is there to tell you if you’ve messed something up.
+Changes are very small (to minimize the risk), but you may need a lot of them.
 If a problem occurs, you don’t just keep going.
 You triage it and fix it before continuing to the next step.
 If you prefer to make a lot of changes at once, you might want to keep your defibrillator nearby.

-- Roll-out 1-2 changes at a time.
-Every time you take a bite of food, there is time spent to process that before you take the next bite.
+- Roll out 1-2 changes at a time.
+Every time you take a bite of food, there is time spent processing that before you take the next bite.
 We’ve probably all seen what happens when little kids keep stuffing their mouths without bothering to finish the previous bite.
 Progress grinds to a halt.
-We should roll-out a change, then monitor while teams process that change.
+We should roll out a change, then monitor while teams process that change.
 Are they choking?
 Are their eyes watering?
 When they start talking again, they’re ready for the next bite.